 What’s up with Caramelization?

 Caramelization is the process of browning that happens when sugar is heated.
 This powerful process transforms a raw, pungent, onion into sweet and flavorful deliciousness.
+This is why many who don’t like raw onion enjoy sauteed onion.
+It all depends on the preparation!
+It’s amazing how the caramelization process can transform a food!

-How to Use Sautéed Mushrooms & Onions
+How to Use Sautéed Mushrooms and Onions

-Here are just a few ways to use sauteed mushrooms and onions to pump up the flavor in any dish:
+Here are just a few ways to use sautéed mushrooms and onions to pump up the flavor in any dish:

 - Inside an omelet